broadinstitute/catch/README.md

 and will save them to `zika-probes.fasta`.

-It yields about 500 probes.
+It will provide detailed output during runtime (`--verbose`) and yield about 600 probes.
+Note that using `-l 75` here will run significantly faster, but results in more probes.
-Note that the `zika` dataset distributed with CATCH contains 379 genomes, but the input can also be a path to any custom FASTA file.
+Also, note that the `zika` dataset distributed with CATCH contains 640 genomes, but the input can also be a path to any custom FASTA file.

 ### Example of running [`pool.py`](./bin/pool.py)